playfulprogramming/playfulprogramming/content/blog/how-to-ask-good-questions/index.md

 > const result = sum(1, 1); // result == 1?
 > ```

-It also helps to introduce some comments if you don't have them already to add notes or explain some complex piece of code or maybe a function that is defined elsewhere.
+It also helps to introduce some comments if you don't have them already.
+These can add notes, explain a complex piece of code, or describe a function that is defined elsewhere.

 ## Share what you have tried